Profits from Russian frozen assets 'could go to Ukraine'

 In this case, the delay concerns a dispute between Vienna and Kyiv about an Austrian bank doing business in Russia.

-EU leaders are also discussing whether to open Ukraine accession talks and assign Kyiv €50bn in long-term at their summit in Brussels on Thursday night and Friday.
+EU leaders are also discussing whether to assign Kyiv €50bn in the long-term at their summit in Brussels on Thursday night and Friday.

 But the Moscow-friendly Hungarian prime minister, Viktor Orbán, has threatened to derail plans by vetoing the Ukraine decisions.